microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/scenarios/from_app_android.rst

 protocol.

-CSPP Office on Android Upsell guidance
+CSPP |Office Android| Upsell guidance
 --------------------------------------

 Step 1 - Verify that Office has been installed